miguelvitta/miguelvitta/README.md

 # About Me:
-I am currently undergoing a career transition, transforming my passion for programming from a hobby into a full-time profession.
+I am in the midst of a career transition, aiming to turn my passion for programming from a hobby into a full-time profession.
 My goal is to become a Full-Stack Developer.
-To achieve this, I am primarily focusing on the Front-end path, and I am currently enrolled in an advanced course at DNC Technology, as well as the CS50x Harvard course. <br> <br>
+To achieve this, I am currently focusing on Front-end development, learning JavaScript, and beginning my studies on APIs. <br> <br>

 I am deeply committed to learning not only the technologies I have already started but also exploring new ones. <br> <br>